JuliaGehrlein/7stats/README.md

 We include in `datafile_out` the output of the MC simulation for several NSI scenarios as well as the output of the scan code for these cases.

 ## Results
-For convience we include the datafiles containing the results of the MC simulation for the p values of various NSI models (only one non-zero NSI parameter, allowing for all NSI parameters to be non-zero simultanously and only non-zero eps_ee^u and eps_mm^u) using two timing bins.
+For convience we include the datafiles containing the results of the MC estimation for the p values of various NSI models (only one non-zero NSI parameter, allowing for all NSI parameters to be non-zero simultanously and only non-zero eps_ee^u and eps_mm^u for LMA Dark) using two timing bins.
 These files can be found in the
 `datafiles_pval` folder
 The first column is the value of the NSI parameter, the second column is the p value.